presentator/docker/docker-compose-example/README.md

 That's it!
 You should be able to access the specified vhosts in your browser.

-> A more detailed instructions about how to run the setup on vps hostings like DigitalOcean or Vultr is comming soon.
+> A more detailed instructions about how to run the setup on vps hostings like DigitalOcean or Vultr is coming soon.